-St Katharine's Primary School is dedicated to ensuring that learners are taught about safeguarding, including online safety.
-We recognise that a one size fits all approach may not be appropriate for all learners, and a more personalised or contextualised approach for more vulnerable learners, victims of abuse and some SEND children might be needed.
+St Katharine's Primary is dedicated to ensuring that students are taught about safeguarding, including online safety.
+We recognise that a one size fits all approach may not be appropriate for all students, and a more personalised or contextualised approach for more vulnerable students, victims of abuse and some SEND children might be needed.

 This is part of a broad and balanced curriculum and their personal development offer.

-We follow the curriculum requirements as set out in KCSiE 2024.

-The curriculum will be shaped to respond to safeguarding incident patterns in the setting identified by the Designated Safeguarding Lead and safeguarding team (e.g., to respond to an increase in bullying incidents).
+We follow the curriculum requirements as set out in KCSiE 2025.
+The curriculum is shaped to respond to safeguarding incident patterns in the setting identified by the Designated Safeguarding Lead and safeguarding team (e.g. to respond to an increase in bullying incidents).

-School will provide engagement opportunities with parents and carers to consult on key aspects of the curriculum, according to the local situation / need.
+School will provide engagement opportunities with parents and carers to consult on key aspects of the curriculum, according to the local context.